raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 `read` is a procedure that parses an S-expression from the standard input.
 And, `write` is a procedure that writes out a value to the standard output.
 The `(apply + xs)` expression computes the sum of numbers in the list `xs`.

-Next, refer to and execute the above script from Rust.
-Add the following code to the `src/main.rs` file.
+Next, to refer to and execute the script above from Rust, add the following codes to the `src/main.rs` file.

 ```rust
 // other ``use`` statements...